Wootz steel: Reproduction research

-There are other smiths who are now consistently producing Wootz steel blades visually identical to the old patterns.
-Steel manufactured in Kutch particularly enjoyed a widespread reputation, similar to those manufactured at Glasgow and Sheffield.
+There are smiths who are now consistently producing wootz steel blades visually identical to the old patterns.
+Steel manufactured in Kutch (in present-day India) particularly enjoyed a widespread reputation, similar to those manufactured at Glasgow and Sheffield.

-Wootz was made over nearly a 2,000-year period (the oldest sword samples date to around 200 AD) and the methods of production of ingots, the ingredients, and the methods of forging varied from one area to the next.
-Some Wootz blades displayed a pattern, while some did not.
-Heat treating was quite different from forging, and there were many different patterns which were created by the various smiths who spanned from China to Scandinavia.
+Wootz was made over nearly a 2,000-year period (the oldest sword samples date to around 200 CE) and the methods of production of ingots, the ingredients, and the methods of forging varied from one area to the next.
+Some wootz blades displayed a pattern, while some did not.
+Heat treating was quite different from forging, and there were many different patterns that were created by the various smiths who spanned from China to Scandinavia.

+With fellow experts, the Georgian-Dutch master armourer Gocha Laghidze developed a new method to reintroduce "Georgian Damascus steel".
+In 2010, he and his colleagues gave a masterclass on this at the Royal Academy of Fine Arts in Antwerp.